 Community: Heartcore is more than a workout.
 We’re a community of beating hearts; we support one another, inspire one another, and we lift each other up.
 Join us in-studio or online to experience it for yourself.

 If you are struggling with mental health, we always recommend speaking to a medical professional, but Pilates is a wonderful tool for recalibrating and realigning your mind.
-If you’re looking for a more meditative Pilates workout, check out our Pilates Flow or Stretch class.
+If you’re looking for a more meditative Pilates workout, check out our Pilates Flow, Stretch or Release classes online.

 Who should do Pilates?

 We especially recommend Pilates to anyone whose body or mind is under particular stress.
 But really, Pilates is for everyone.
 Pilates isn’t just for elite athletes or Instagram models.
-At Heartcore, we make sure that anyone, at any level, can unroll their mat with us, or move on a Coreformer, and get a great workout.
+At Heartcore, we make sure that anyone, at any level, can unroll their mat or move on the Coreformer® with us and get a great workout.
 Pilates is a way to build a stronger mind-body connection, to redefine what you think you are capable of, and to achieve more than you ever thought possible.
 Modern life can be stressful, but Pilates can help us to accept and process the ‘million things’ that come our way every single day.
 It’s a moment of deep mental exhalation.
 Who doesn’t need that?